itlodge/itlodge.github.io/source/_posts/2013-08-25-some-interview-questions-about-array-and-string.markdown

 **1.2.** Write code to reverse a C-Style String(C-String means that "abcd" is represented as five characters, including the null character)

+The approach I come up with is described as follows.

+1. Get the length of the string, which needs iterate the whole string.

+2. According to the property of continuing, we can manipulate the string from the end.
+So we can swap the first character with the last character, and swap the second character with the last but not least character, ...
+This needs iterate half of the string.

+In sumary, this will need O(1.5n) -> O(n) time complexity.
+Here is the code.

+{% include_code careerup-1.2.cpp %}

+However, the answer is using pointer instead of index.
+But the algorithm and the time complexity are the same.
+Here is the code.

+{% include_code careerup-1.2-answer.cpp %}

+This code has several problems.
+First, the variable ``end`` and ``tmp`` should be defined in the ``if`` block.
+Otherwise, if ``str`` is ``NULL``, the definition of the two variables will be wasteful.
+Second, using the pointer with the ``++`` and ``--`` is error-prone.